Halfords Group (OTCMKTS:HLFDY) Sets New 1-Year High at $5.85

-Halfords Group plc (OTCMKTS:HLFDY – Get Free Report) reached a new 52-week high during mid-day trading on Thursday .
-The company traded as high as $5.85 and last traded at $5.85, with a volume of 3 shares traded.
+Halfords Group plc (OTCMKTS:HLFDY – Get Free Report) shares hit a new 52-week high on Wednesday .
+The company traded as high as $5.85 and last traded at $5.85, with a volume of 126 shares.
 The stock had previously closed at $5.85.

 Analysts Set New Price Targets

-A number of analysts have recently issued reports on HLFDY shares.
-Peel Hunt raised shares of Halfords Group to a “buy” rating in a report on Wednesday, June 21st.
-Royal Bank of Canada downgraded shares of Halfords Group from an “outperform” rating to a “sector perform” rating in a research note on Friday, May 26th.
-Finally, Liberum Capital raised shares of Halfords Group from a “sell” rating to a “hold” rating in a research note on Monday, April 24th.
+HLFDY has been the topic of a number of recent analyst reports.
+Liberum Capital upgraded shares of Halfords Group from a “sell” rating to a “hold” rating in a report on Monday, April 24th.
+Royal Bank of Canada cut shares of Halfords Group from an “outperform” rating to a “sector perform” rating in a report on Friday, May 26th.
+Finally, Peel Hunt raised Halfords Group to a “buy” rating in a research report on Wednesday, June 21st.

 Halfords Group Increases Dividend